Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: When I use the postfix version of `++` or `--`, just when is the increment or decrement performed?
+<span class="ques"></span> When I use the postfix version of `++` or `--`, just when is the increment or decrement performed?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: That's an excellent question.
+<span class="ans"></span> That's an excellent question.
 Unfortunately, it's also a difficult one to answer.
 The C standard introduces the concept of “sequence point” and says that “updating the stored value of the operand shall occur between the previous and the next sequence point.”
 There are various kinds of sequence points in C: the end of an expression statement is one example.
 By the end of an expression statement, all increments and decrements within the statement must have been performed; the next statement can't begin to execute until this condition has been met.

 Certain operators that we'll encounter in later chapters (logical *and*. logical *or*, conditional, and comma) also impose sequence points.
 So do function calls: the arguments in a function call must be fully evaluated before the call can be performed.
 If an argument happens to be an expression containing a `++` or `--` operator, the increment or decrement must occur before the call can take place.